richRemer/squabble/README.md

 assert(args.named["--verbose"] === 3);
 ```

-### How do you enable smooshed short option arguments?
+### How do you enable attached short option arguments?

 Any time you use the `shortOpts` method, any explicitly defined short option
 which needs an argument will also permit that argument to be *attached* to the